United Kingdom

 The procedure for the dismissal of the executive head is not stated in the law

-This applies to 9 other countries: Cyprus, Denmark, Estonia, Finland, Flanders, Ireland, Italy, The Netherlands, Switzerland,
+This applies to 10 other countries: Croatia, Denmark, Estonia, Finland, Flanders, Wallonia, Ireland, The Netherlands, Serbia, Switzerland,

 100% Term of office of the executive head